|Nutritional Guidelines (per serving)|

 This easy recipe for Israeli potato bourekas is made with purchased puff pastry for convenience and baked for a simpler preparation.
 Unlike the equally popular cheese boureka, these are pareve, so they can be eaten with a meat or dairy meal.

 Traditional recipes often call for margarine or butter, but if you'd like to skip both, feel free to use olive oil instead.
 For a vegan version, skip the eggs.
-You won't miss them in the filling.
+You will not miss them in the filling.
 To help the sesame seeds adhere to the pastry, lightly brush with water or soy milk before sprinkling on the seeds.

 - For the Filling: